 Every person charged with a crime in the United States has a constitutional right to an attorney.
-The Texas Legislature passed the Fair Defense Act to aid in delivering indigent defense.
+The Texas Legislature passed the Fair Defense Act to provide prompt and fair appointments of defense attorneys to indigent defendants.
 Criminal defense attorneys across the state assist indigent defendants by taking appointed cases at significantly reduced prices.

-To ask the court for a court-appointed attorney, you must first fill out a written application for the appointment of counsel provided to you by the court.
-Provide the court with any financial information requested.
-The court will take into account your stated ability to pay, the number of dependents you have, as well as other factors such as whether you bonded out, who paid the bond, how much the bond was etc. Generally speaking, individuals who receive government support will qualify for a court-appointed attorney.
+To request a court-appointed attorney, you will fill out a financial questionnaire stating that you cannot afford an attorney.
+The court will take into account your stated ability to pay, the number of dependents you have, as well as other factors such as whether you bonded out, who paid the bond, and the amount of the bond.
+Generally speaking, individuals who receive government support will qualify for a court-appointed attorney.
 The Fair Defense Act defines an indigent person as any person with a household income at or below the Living Wage Calculator guidelines as established and revised periodically by the Massachusetts Institute of Technology, and whose liquid assets do not exceed $15,000.

 No. You do not get to pick your court-appointed attorney.